 Plant tour offers insight into the value of electricity

 It’s hard to argue against the important role that coal has played in world-wide energy production.
 Without coal, the lights would not be on; especially on the grand scale that our everyday needs depend on electricity.

-And, its role will continue to provide power right here in northern Minnesota.
-That’s’ one reason why Lake Country Power offers a chance for members to get a first-hand look at what goes into the generation of electricity on a trip called the Coal Creek Tour.
+That’s one reason why Lake Country Power offers a chance for members to get a first-hand look at what goes into the generation of electricity on a trip called the Coal Creek Tour.

 Where are we going?

 Coal Creek Station is a coal-fired generation plant near Bismarck, ND, maintained by Lake Country Power’s electrical provider, Great River Energy.

 Each fall since 2002, LCP has provided its members an opportunity to see where it all starts, where most of the energy that powers their lives originates.

 In September, 32 members embarked on a seven-hour custom bus trip to Coal Creek Station.
 Among those attending were Ken and Barb Belchak.
 The Belchaks have been co-op members for 28 years at their rural home east of Remer, Minn.

 Ken made his living as a builder, so he could appreciate the magnitude of such an elaborate operation.
 “When I walk into a place, I look at things because that's what I do,” he explains.
 “It impressed me, the construction of the plant.
 I think about what goes into this stuff.
 It just amazes me that somebody engineered all this and that somebody put this together, and it works.”

 Something for everyone